-Decorations add to the festivities, but as many dog owners know, anything new can and often does catch their pet’s attention.
+Decorations add to the festivities, but as many dog owners know, anything new can and often catch their pet’s attention.
 Most are non-toxic, but they can be the source of other problems, such as choking and obstructions.
 Keep them out of reach.

 Those flossy spider webs add a nice spooky touch, but if your pet gets into it, they can cause obstructions.
-Many puppies just cannot resist chewing on anything plastic.
-Be careful…it could be a choking hazard.
+Many puppies cannot resist chewing on anything plastic.
+Be careful; it could be a choking hazard.

-Gourds and Indian corn are often covered with a lacquer or preservative that could be toxic.
+Gourds and Indian corn are often covered with lacquer or preservatives that could be toxic.
 They look like something fun to play with or nibble on, so keep them out of the reach of your pets.